Mohit-Kukreja-2002/Sellorama/README.md

     NEXT_PUBLIC_SOCKET_URL="http://localhost:8000"
     ```

-### 5. Launch the Application
+### 5. Start the Application
-- Start the development server in both client and server directory by running:
+- Launch the development server by running:
     ```bash
     npm run start
     ```

 ### 6. Access the Application
-- Open your web browser and navigate to `http://localhost:3000` to use the application.
+- Open your web browser and go to `http://localhost:3000` to use the application.

 ## Contributing
-We welcome contributions!
-To get started, please fork the repository and submit a pull request with your changes.
+We encourage contributions to improve Sellorama!
+To contribute, please fork the repository and submit a pull request with your enhancements.